chfoo/trandom/README.md

 #### Hashlink

-The hdll library `trandom.hdll` needs to be built manually.
-If you are using MinGW-w64:
+The hdll library `trandom.hdll` needs to be included with your application.
+A prebuilt library is included in the release ZIP file.

+To build it manually using MinGW-w64:

     i686-w64-mingw32-gcc.exe -O -D LIBHL_EXPORTS -fPIC -shared -std=c11 -o trandom.hdll trandom_native.c -I hl-1.9.0-win/include

-Adjust paths in the command as needed and include the hdll file with your application.
+Adjust paths in the command as needed.

 #### Neko

-The ndll library `trandom.ndll` needs to be built manually.
-If you are using MinGW-w64:
+The hdll library `trandom.hdll` needs to be included with your application.
+A prebuilt library is included in the release ZIP file.

+To build it manually using MinGW-w64:

     i686-w64-mingw32-gcc.exe -O -D NEKOVM_DLL_EXPORTS -fPIC -shared -std=c11 -o trandom.hdll trandom_native.c -I $NEKO_INSTPATH/include -L $NEKO_INSTPATH -lneko

-Adjust paths in the command as needed and include the ndll file with your application.
+Adjust paths in the command as needed.

 #### CPP - MinGW-w64 (Optional)